Press "Enter" to skip to content

 The goal of this $3.1 million project, now 60% complete, is to raise the intersection in order to calm traffic, and the project will also provide landscaping and street beautification, more accessibility in compliance with the Americans with Disabilities Act (ADA), new traffic signal equipment, and upgraded drainage and stormwater control.
 Preliminary construction started in November 2023, after two years of design, community input, and detailed planning.
 In the spring of 2024, construction began in earnest and is set to be finished by Upper Falls Village Day, on September 15.

-Several residents, on learning of Mr. Emmanuel’s message, expressed concern about the state of construction in social media, to City Councilors, and the Mayor’s Office.
+Several residents, on learning of Mr. Emmanuel’s message, expressed concern about the state of construction in social media, to City Councilors, and the Mayor’s office.
 Regular cafe customer Jerry Reilly spoke with Mr. Emmanuel and helped to publicize his concerns.

 “I would really hate for Little Luke’s to go under,” Mr. Reilly said, “It’s very hard running little businesses and to keep them going.
 To lose weeks of your work and staff is a pretty hard hit.”

-In a June 10 email to Mr. Emmanuel, Jonathan Yeo, Chief Operating Officer for the City, addressed Mr. Emmanuel’s concerns about the construction and its disruption.
+In a June 10 email to Mr. Emmanuel, Jonathan Yeo, Chief Operating Officer for the City, replied to Mr. Emmanuel’s concerns about the construction and its disruption.
 He noted that while the project has always been scheduled for completion in the Fall of 2024, “people have been readily able to access the front door” of the cafe up through July 8.
 He said that the City “anticipated that the segment [of construction] in front of Little Luke’s might be done by [July 8-12]” but was delayed until July 15-19, and he apologized for that one-week delay.

 In Mr. Emmanuel’s public statement, he said that he had requested financial relief from the City.
 He told Fig City News that since preliminary construction started last year, his revenue had “decreased by 80%.”
 Mr. Yeo told Mr. Emmanuel that “the City does not provide financial payments on construction projects.”